Zcb991/Farcast/README.md

 # Farcast
-Farcast nft on the github.
+Far.cast nft on the github.